abhishekashyap/computer-network-topologies/README.md

 ### 1. Bus topology

-In mesh topology, every computer and network device is connected to a single cable.
+In bus topology, every computer and network device is connected to a single cable.
 It has unidirectional transmission of data.

 ###### Advantages